-We have consistently added to our Reserves and Resources (R&R) through brownfield and greenfield activities.
-This helps us extend the lives of our existing mines and oilfields.
+We have We have a strong consistently added track record of to our Reserves and executing projects Resources (R&R) on time and within budget.
+We take through brownfield and greenfield special care to activities.
+This develop the helps us extend the resource base to lives of our existing mines and oilfields.